Stop Debt Harassment with Help from a Debt Law Attorney in Boston, MA

 - Verifying the statute of limitations on collecting debt via the courts in your state, and providing a written statement to the collector that this case does not meet the requirements of state law.

 In Massachusetts, you have rights in addition to national law if a collector engages in harassing behavior, or you do not believe you are responsible for the debt at all.
 There are some additional provisions and the state has issued its own statute of limitations.
-State residents, therefore, are protected even more against unfair practices, so they have additional reasons to consult a debt collector lawyer and consider suing a collection agency for harassment.
+State residents, therefore, are protected even more against unfair practices, so they have additional reasons to consult a Boston debt law attorney and consider suing a collection agency for harassment.